 the date the member joined the active CARE account to which the service was aggregated/transferred.

-The test is the same as the one you use to determine whether a member can keep the final salary link on aggregation/transfer.
-It is a different test to the disqualifying gap test as you do count any period of pensionable service in a broadly comparable scheme as a break in pensionable service for this purpose.

 You need to look at each period of remediable aggregated L G P S and transferred-in service separately.

-If there is a break of more than 5 years, the remediable service does not qualify for underpin protection and you do not do underpin calculations for the account.
+If there is a continuous break of more than five years, the remediable service does not qualify for underpin protection and you do not perform underpin calculations for the account.

-See example 3example 3 below for an example of when service would be remediable under the P S P J O A but not qualify for underpin protection in the L G P S.
+See example 3 below for an example of when service would be remediable under the P S P J O A but not qualify for underpin protection in the L G P S (ie the service meets steps 1, 2 and 3 but does not meet step 4).

-If some or all the remediable service qualifies (‘eligible remediable service’), you do.
-But, when you do the underpin calculations, you only include the eligible remediable service.
-See example 6example 6 for an example of when this would apply.
+If some or all of the remediable service qualifies (‘eligible remediable service’), the CARE account qualifies for underpin protection, but you only include the eligible remediable service in underpin calculations.
+See example 6 for an example of when this would apply.

+Continuous break of more than five years

+Unhelpfully the definition of ‘continuous break of more than five years’ is different to the disqualifying break used in step 3:

+For step 4:

+you are only checking to see if the member was an active member of a public service pension scheme – they do not have to have a right to a benefit in that scheme

+where the member opted out and was treated as not having been an active member on that occasion (eg opting out of the LGPS within three months), that service is not counted for step 4

+the definition of public service pension scheme does not include broadly comparable schemes (unless that scheme meets the definition of being a ‘public service pension scheme’)

+the position doesn’t change if the member transfers out or trivially commutes the membership that counted for step 4

+you do not need to recheck what happens to the service that counts for step 4.

+Our interpretation relies on the definition of active member in section 109(2) of the PSPJOA.

 Worked examples

+We worked collaboratively with Terry Edwards of Pentag Ltd on the examples below.
+We thank Terry for his assistance.

-Example 1: joined after 1 April 2012
+Example 1: member joined after 1 April 2012

 Background details

-The member:

 joined the L G P S (England and Wales) on 1 April 2013

 left on 31 March 2024

-had not been a member of a McCloud remedy schemepublic service pension scheme before joining the L G P S
+had not been a member of a McCloud remedy scheme before joining the L G P S

 was below their final salary scheme normal retirement age on 31 March 2022.